Welcome to World in My Eyes!

 About materials & techniques

-Many people tend to ask the same questions: “Which camera (make) do you use ?”, “How did you do that ?”, “Was is a lot of work in Photoshop ?”,…
+Many people tend to ask the same questions: “Which camera (brand) do you use ?”, “How did you do that ?”, “Was is a lot of work in Photoshop ?”,…

 So I thought that I should answer these questions here for those who might be interested in them.